Draeken/articles/knowledge_management/01OntologyExamples.md

 Each user can create a new entry, that can depict generic product, raw product, or final product (obtained from recipe).
 For well-known branded product, (oreo), it can be concidered as a generic product label, and accepts original oreo and bootlegs as implementation.
 Entry's label is in user's language, and may have alias & ISO denomination (pain au chocolat, chocolatine / oreo, biscuit au chocolat fourré à la crème pâtissière).
 It provides properties (composition of properties), nutritive information could be informed through a property (eg: nutrition = nutritionOf(apple)).
-For an existing final product entry, an user could copy it to adapt it to its language.
+For an existing final product entry, an user could copy it to adapt it to its language/region.
+Equivalence between two products is subjective and should be an entry.
+Equivalence could inform the target audience (country, culture, region).